SartorialGrunt0/Awesome-Extruders/README.md

 [BMG gears](https://www.bondtech.se/product-category/extruders/bmg-series/?srsltid=AfmBOoqG_gRRpSIDdcMdXtBJIBlN_L-gR9r2ktUPrTVjUjdEChwsAM0k) are part of a kit from the popular BMG extruder created by Bondtech.
 They are available either as a standard kit, where the extruder and drive gear are two seperate pieces, or as IDGA (Integrated Drive Gear Assembly), where the extruder and drive gear are a single piece.
-Opt for the IDGA, variant if the extruder supports it, for better layer stacking.
+Opt for the IDGA variant, if the extruder supports it, for better layer stacking.
 These gear kits are available from a wide variety of vendors.
 Be aware that many vendors sell clones that have a wide variety of quality control.

 - [Clockwork1](https://github.com/VoronDesign/Voron-Afterburner/releases) - Direct drive extruder for the Voron Afterburner toolhead.